vijayramsriram/RAS-SES-598-Space-Robotics-and-AI/assignments/terrain_mapping_drone_control/README.md

 # Source the workspace
 source install/setup.bash

-# Launch the simulation with visualization
+# Launch the simulation with visualization with your PX4-Autopilot path
 ros2 launch terrain_mapping_drone_control cylinder_landing.launch.py

+# OR you can change the default path in the launch file
+        DeclareLaunchArgument(
+            'px4_autopilot_path',
+            default_value=os.environ.get('HOME', '/home/' + os.environ.get('USER', 'user')) + '/PX4-Autopilot',
+            description='Path to PX4-Autopilot directory'),
 ```
 ## Extra credit -- 3D reconstruction (50 points)
 Use RTAB-Map or a SLAM ecosystem of your choice to map both rocks, and export the world as a mesh file, and upload to your repo.
 Use git large file system (LFS) if needed.